By Deb Lebow Aal. Updated October 2023 by Jen Smith.

 Symphoricarpos occidentalis (Snowberry) – shrub

 And one final note.
 When the painted lady butterflies (Vanessa cardui) made their way through Denver a few summers ago, my yard was flooded with them – we had thousands!
-But, they were attracted to the non-native Blue Mist Spirea in my yard (I understand they love thistle, which I do not have).
-I have since learned that they are also attracted to Chrysothamnus nauseosus (Rabbit brush), Liatris punctata (Spotted gayfeather), and Salvia azurea (Pitcher sage), all late blooming native perennials, so I will be substituting these plants for my non native Blue-Mist Spirea.
+But, they were attracted to the non-native Blue Mist Spirea in my yard (I understand they love thistle, which I do not have in my yard).
+I have since learned that they are attracted to rabbitbrush, Liatris punctata, and Salvia azurea, all late blooming native perennials, so I will be substituting these plants for my non-native blue-mist spirea.